brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 Suppose I put my classes in packages now.
 That's what everyone does, right?
 And it's supposed to make the `-classpath`, hard, right?
 See [this blog post](https://www.antwerkz.com/?author=4ea18300d09aa9e3f3298e5e) if you want to be called a "beginner" 4 times (this flavor of condescension is one of my pet-peaves...).

-Anyway, take a gander at the following same classes, now in a package:
+Anyway, look at the following same classes, now in a package:

 ```console
 .